-Products marked as 'ex-demo' are offered at a reduced price because they have been used for inspection, demonstration or marketing purposes by the manufacturer or seller.
-They are not factory-sealed, but are sold 'as new' and are subject to a full mechanical warranty.
-In some cases they may have a limited cosmetic warranty.
-Item-specific condition reports are always available.
+Products marked as ‘ex-demo’ are offered at a reduced price as they have been used for inspection, demonstration, or marketing purposes by the manufacturer or seller.
+While they are not factory-sealed, they are sold ‘as new’ and come with a full mechanical warranty.
+In some cases, a limited cosmetic warranty may apply.
+Item-specific condition reports are available upon request.

 The Conn 8D ‘CONNstellation’ was the first popular American-built professional French horn and in its time formed the foundation of the horn sections of many US orchestras.
 It is one of the instruments for which Conn is best known.